nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 |      ...       |
 ```

-In summary, a tar file is essentially a series of "tar header" and "file data" pairs, one for each file.
+In summary, a tar file is essentially a series of "tar header" and "file data" pair, one pair for each file.
 There are several types of tar formats, but we will use the **ustar format** ([Wikipedia](<https://en.wikipedia.org/wiki/Tar_(computing)#UStar_format>)).

-We will use this file structure directly as the data structure for our file system.
+We use this file structure as the data structure for our file system.
+Comparing this to a real file system would be very interesting and educational.

 ## Reading the file system

-First, let's define the data structures related to the file system.
-Add the following definitions to `kernel.h`:
+First, define the data structures related to tar file system in `kernel.h`:

 ```c:kernel.h
 #define FILES_MAX      2